 Us Iranians, we are nostalgic people.
 Nostalgia is a common human sensation, but Persian culture is deeply impacted by the elusive dream of the past.
-Always distorted, always yearned for, and always seen as better days.
-It keeps us from the truth of the present and the pain of reality.
-It’s seen as something beautiful, something irrevocable and somewhere that will always be better than where we are now.
+Always distorted, always seen as better times and always yearned for.
+It protects us from the truth of the present moment and the pain of reality.
+This distortion is seen as something beautiful and somewhere that will always be better than where we are now.
 Woody Allen’s film “Midnight in Paris” portrays this sentiment well.
 Regardless of the decade, there is a constant notion that the “golden age” existed in the past and the story line follows various characters in the constant quest for better times.
-However, like the unforeseeable future, the past itself is an idealized version of something we want it to be, not what we know as reality.
+However, like the unpredictable future, the past is an idealized version of something we want it to be, and not necessarily reality.
 Memory is fiction.
 An though at times I struggle with this truth, I still allow myself to relish in the people and places that take me to my idealized history, regardless of it’s distance from what may have actually happened.

 However, despite this unexpected letdown, I was happy to be there.
 I felt a strong connection to this city, to it’s people, and to its history.
 All the sites we visited were beautiful and somewhat ethereal with their echos of the past.
-I became obsessed the tile work such as the ones in the Blue Mosque and fell utterly in love with Iznik Turkish Tile.
-I bought bowls and scarves and coasters with these beautiful patterns and even invested in tiles painted by an artists of Iznik tile who is dedicated to continuing this ancient art form, passed down generation to generation.
+I became obsessed with the tile work such as the ones in the Blue Mosque and fell utterly in love with Iznik Turkish Tile.
+I bought bowls and scarves and coasters with these stunning patterns and even invested in tiles hand painted by a renowned Iznik artist who is dedicated to continuing this ancient art form, passed down generation to generation.

 This was a magical journey amongst history, minerates, domes, culture and faith.
 Color and beauty collided in the smokey city where East met West, where inspiration bloomed, where ancient empires once stood and where today, the old and new mingle in beautiful harmony.
 At the end, a trip to this land ended up being a journey to my self.
 To understanding myself and to appreciating all aspects of my human experience.
 From the allure of the past, to the tangible miracle of the present and the promise of a bright future and the unique combination of them all, which ultimately make the Mosaic of Me.
 The Mosaic of Nazanin.
 For so long I had struggled with my own East meets West identify conflic- what was I supposed to be?
 Which was I supposed to be?
 For the first time, I recognized the beauty of the sum of the parts and the harmony that exists in contrasts.
 Perhaps this is why the tiles mesmerized me so.